Where to buy Nintendo Switch Monster Hunter Rise Edition

-Monster Hunter Rise is one of the biggest Switch games of the year, and Nintendo is marking its launch with a brand new limited edition console and a custom pro controller.
+Monster Hunter Rise is sure to be one of the biggest Switch releases of the year, and Nintendo is marking its launch with not one but two limited edition items.
+A limited-edition Nintendo Switch console and a custom pro controller are both set to launch this month

-Nintendo has gone a bit console crazy recently, with both a Switch Mario Red and Blue console and Switch Animal Crossing console releasing in the last 12 months.
-Both consoles have become quite hard to track down since their release, so we’re expecting a similar fate will befall the Nintendo Switch Monster Hunter Rise Edition as well.
+It comes in the wake of the Switch Mario Red and Blue console and the Switch Animal Crossing console, both of which released in the last 12 months.
+It’s fair to say that Nintendo has gone a tad console crazy recently.
+Both of those limited edition consoles have become pretty difficult to track down since release, so we’re expecting the supply of the Nintendo Switch Monster Hunter Rise Edition will also struggle to meet the demand.

 - 30 best Nintendo Switch games in 2021